 To address these challenges, Sick Cells is working to:

-Sick Cells achieves its mission through two advocacy programs: Faces of SCD Storytelling
+Sick Cells achieves its mission through two advocacy programs: the Faces of SCD Storytelling Program and the Ambassador Program.

 What We’ve Learned from Listening to the Community